Koolwiza/Anti-Wizz/README.md

 A bot made to protect your server against raiders

+This bot is in discord.js v12, and most likely won't be updated.
+I made this 2 years ago but only published it now as back then I thought it was something really cool and kept it to myself...

 ## :sparkles: Features

 - Anti Webhooks (Deletes webhooks and bans owner of webhook when x amount of webhooks are created in x seconds)